Columbia Parks and Recreation

 |Providence Boardwalk Repair - (Annual Park Improvements)|

-The Trails Plan an important part of the overall Parks, Recreation and Open Space Master Plan, which was completed and adopted in 2013.
+The Trails Plan is an important part of the overall Parks, Recreation and Open Space Master Plan, which was completed and adopted in 2013.
 It is key to achieving the overall goal of having a trail system that serves recreational to nonmotorized travelers and connects citizens with parks, neighborhoods, schools, and businesses.
 It sets the priorities for future trail acquisition and development and prompts City officials to have developers set aside trail easements when their development plans go through the City approval process.
-A link to the most recent adopted Trails Plan is below.

 Which is the best surface for trail construction - gravel, asphalt, or concrete?
 Learn about the pros and cons of each type of trail surface in the "Choosing the Right Trail Surface" presentation.
 (PDF - 2.3mg)

 Concerned about a proposed trail through your property?
 See the "Columbia Trail System Community Benefits - Trail Information for Property Owners" brochure.
 This brochure is designed to answer questions that property owners near or adjacent to a proposed trail often have.
 Questions such as:

 Property owners living within 200 yards of the MKT Trail were surveyed regarding their opinions about the impact of living near or adjacent to the trail.
 Click here to find out the results of the survey.